CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = I have an idea for this plugin - how can I make it known? =

-If you have an idea for the plugin, feel free to post on the support forum [here](http://wordpress.org/support/plugin/seriously-simple-podcasting_.
+If you have an idea for the plugin, feel free to post on the support forum [here](http://wordpress.org/support/plugin/seriously-simple-podcasting).
 If you would like to contribute to the code then you can fork the GitHub repo [here](https://github.com/hlashbrooke/Seriously-Simple-Podcasting) - your pull requests will be reviewed and merged if they fit into the goals for this plugin.
 All contributors will be given credit where it is due.

 == Screenshots ==

-1. The plugin settings screen within the WordPress admin.
+1. Audio player and episode details displayed on the frontend above post content.
-2. The info that you need to add to each podcast episode.
+2. The only info that you need to add to each podcast episode.
+3. Set up your podcast.
+4. Customise your podcast feed.
+5. Secure your podcast feed.
+6. Handle redirection for your feed.
+7. Publish your podcast.
+8. The podcast admin menu location.
+9. Podcast episodes are shown in the At a Glance dashboard widget.

 == Changelog ==